-- Your vehicle and make sure it is properly maintained.
+- Check your vehicle and make sure it is properly maintained.
 Make sure your oil and water is topped up, your tyres have enough tread and are set to the correct pressure, just common sense really, but remember higher temperatures can put additional strain on your vehicle.

 - Make sure your air conditioning is topped up.
 If you’ve got it, then use it.
 There is nothing worse than driving whilst nodding off in the heat of a sweaty car cabin.
 Keep yourself cool as a cucumber.